 The artist has incorporated a metaphorical and experimental approach to her work through her interest in exploring new techniques with parallel mediums like glass and ceramics, fibres, textures and light photography.
-They draw attention to the hand-made through the method of tying together and binding, stitching, cluste-ring and pairing which are assembled and layered to construct a metaphorical concept.
+Thereby, her work draws attention to the hand-made through the method of tying together and binding, stitching, cluste-ring and pairing which are assembled and layered into a metaphorical concept.

 In her series Seat of Honor (2017), the artist depicted herself on and next to a throne covered with ceramic vaginas.
 While the throne symbols her acceptance of her feminity, the gender points tot he female dilemma between a celebration of youth and acknowledgement of maturity.
 In Enya-Sa (2016), she juxtaposed food and sexual satisfaction in contemporary society via small ceramic sculptures presented on ordinary plates.
 Through ist different dimensions, Stacey Gillian Abe’s work refers to subjects such as identity, gender, spirituality and cultural mysticism, the past and present.
 She has dedicated her skills to creating art for the community with the aim of inspiring and motivating people, mainly the female gender.

 „My concepts are more or less birthed from a personal context and then blown out of proportion, shrunk, distorted or disintegrated from which possible meaning and interpretations are shifted… I personally believe we are spiritual beings and that there exists no hard and fast distinction between the spiritual and physical (or material) world and a life oriented towards an inner being.“